nik-x625/qlines_app/README.md

 - manage the apache tags if necessary: `<IfDefine IgnoreBlockComment> and </IfDefine>`
 - enable the google analytics tag in all html filesystem
 - install mosquitto and clickhouse manually for the moment
-- Manage the SSL certificate/Letsencrypt (was not possible to install in docker because of snapd)
-- renew it in the host oustide of the docker container and move the files in /etc/letsencrypt to inside the docker
+- Manage the SSL certificate/Letsencrypt (was not possible to install in docker because of snapd).
+Renew it in the host oustide of the docker container and move the files in /etc/letsencrypt to inside the docker
 - in running "certbot --apache" be careful to run it for 2 address "qlines.net" and "www.qlines.net"
 - comment out this line in the qlines.py: "from clickhouse_module import *"
+- SSH public keys need to be created inside the container and added to git server

 **Installing the ClickHouse**